gabrielguerrero/ngrx-traits/libs/ngrx-traits/traits/src/custom-traits.md

 ```

 The effects is again normal effects code you are used to, just be sure to use the actions and selectors of allActions an allSelectors param, and as before if you only need your custom traits actions and selectors avoid the type, so they get auto inferred , but if you need other traits actions and selectors you will need to type them like we did in the previous reducer example.
 There is one more important thing about the effects class it needs to extend TraitFactory, this is needed for the trait to work as local store, plus it adds the actions$ and store variables, so you don't need to declare them in your effect with a constructor to inject them.
-As before effects of each trait get merged , then that is mixed with the rest of merge of the other factories and becomes he return value of the createEntityFeatureFactory.
+As before effects of each trait get merged , then that is mixed with the rest of merge of the other factories and becomes the return value of the createEntityFeatureFactory.

 #### Interact with other traits